 2. 10 x 25 (5-second RI), 10 x 25 (10-second RI)

-If you prefer to have the workouts planned out for you and a handy training journal to track your progress, you can find details within the nine-week training plan on Active Trainer.
+If you prefer to have the workouts planned out for you and a handy training journal to track your progress, you can find details within the triathlon training plans.
 Two weeks of the plan details are visible by selecting the individual workouts in any given day.